jwhite37/csc253Project/REPORT.md

 [Python Tutor](http://pythontutor.com/.
 This tool) is a free web based tool created by Phillip Guo which allows a Python Programmer to obtain a visualization of their Python code, and the ability to step through each line to view Python's internal object structure as the code is executed.The backend of this site saves the all the code snippets users submit, permitting chance for analysis.

+Our goal is to understand common mistakes novice programmers make.

 Each submission to the site is timestamped and ipaddress logged, allowing us to view a history of each users code submissions.
 For this project we'll have access to JSON encoded records of the information provided to the site.

 Python tutor submissions are stored in JSON format, one example of this is below.